regru/regru-api-perl/README.md

     # we're in test mode now
     $client->domain->get_prices;

-In the test mode at server-side handle API requests (ensures all necessary checks of input parameters), provides responses but actually does not perform any real actions/changes.
+In the test mode REG.API engine (at server-side) handles API request: ensures necessary checks of input parameters, produces response but actually does not perform any real actions/changes.

 Also, for debugging purposes REG.API provides a special set of methods allows to ensure the remote system for availability without workload at minimal response time.
 Each namespace has method called __nop__ for that.